-The unhurried pace of life, integrated age old cultural practices, traditional lifestyle and laid back attitude of any town or city lures me more than a concrete jungle of any place in the world.
+The unhurried pace of life, integrated age-old cultural practices, traditional lifestyle, and laid-back attitude of any town or city lures me more than a concrete jungle of any place in the world.
 I am fascinated by the old-world charm of those towns that have a string of folklore and enriching history.
-Seeing the second oldest town of Finland called Porvoo was overwhelming.
+Visiting the second oldest town of Finland called Porvoo was intriguing.
 It had everything that I was conspiring to discover.
-I was arrested at the very first glance through my hazy bus window.

 Historically, Porvoo has been an important center of trade for centuries.
 Situated on the bank of Porvoo River, the red shore houses are the prominent landmarks of this small town.
 If you turn the pages of history, you will find that the houses were painted red in honor of the arrival of the king of Sweden called Gustav III.
 Though these red houses were earlier used to store goods, they have now become the residences of local Finnish people.

 Porvoo plays a significant role in shaping Finnish history.
 In the 13th century, Porvoo had its first inhabitants with the arrival of Swedish settlers.
 In 1380, Porvoo was officially declared as a city along with five others in Finland.
 During the 25-year Russo-Swedish war in the 16th century, Russia burnt this city not just once, but twice.
 The citizens of this picturesque city had to go through a lot of fires and damages due to wars for several decades.